haroldtreen/haroldtreen.github.io/_posts/2016-10-08-recurse-center-week-2.md

 I've moved into a room at [Founder House](https://www.founder.house/).
 It's been a week there and I'm feeling settled in.

 During the week I was reflecting on my feelings.
-A lot of stuff are just things that take time to manifest.
+A lot of feels are just things that take time to resolve.

 Time to go through the thought buckets and get it all out!

 ### Emotional 😂